Erotemic/xdoctest/README.rst

         """
         # I wrote this function by first finding some interesting demodata
         # then I wrote the body in IPython and copied it back in.
-        # Now I can re-use this test code I wrote in development as a test!
+        # Now I can reuse this test code I wrote in development as a test!
         # Covered Code is much easier to debug.
         # We have a Minimal Working Example (MWE)!
         result = config['outer'](map(config['inner'], data))